hbctraining/scRNA-seq/lessons/08_SC_clustering_analysis_integration.md

 _**Recommendations:**_

  - _For multi-sample experiments, err on the side of **aligment of cells** rather than not aligning.
 Generally, alignment shouldn't negatively affect the analysis, although less processing is always preferred_
  - _Following integration, err on the side of using **more PCs for clustering** than fewer PCs.
-Usually use at least 20 - 30 PCs for clustering; additional PCs do not affect the clustering very much after ~30 PCs depending on the size of the dataset and the variability present._
+Usually use at least 20 - 30 PCs for clustering, depending on the size of the dataset and the variability present._

 ***